 Disclosure: This post contains affiliate links see our disclosure policy for more information.

-- Lots of our utilities and services are coming up for renewal in the next couple of months so I’ve got myself organised in order to make the most savings.
+Lots of our utilities and services are coming up for renewal in the next couple of months so I’ve got myself organised in order to make the most savings.
 I have a list of the dates we need to call about renewing and possibly cancelling if they don’t offer us a good deal.
-On top of this we will be using cash back sites like Top Cashback and Quidco if we decide to go with different suppliers.
+On top of this, we will be using cashback websites like Top Cashback and Quidco if we do decide to go with different suppliers.

 Making Extra Money

 I’ve been checking my emails for any survey opportunities and completing them as soon as they land in my inbox.
 January has been a really slow earning month as it is most years but being on the ball and searching out ways to earn each day really does pay off.
 Surveys are not for everyone but I quite enjoy them and you can easily fit a few in every day when you have a spare few minutes.
 I wrote a blog post about how to make money taking online surveys, there are lots of sign up links if you fancy having a go yourself.

 For More Posts Like This See Our Finance Archive.

 Related article – Five Frugal Things For December